noahehall/multicloud/providers/aws/services/networkingContentDelivery/vpc.md

 - plan for load balancers in your CIDR range
   - make sure that each Availability Zone subnet for your load balancer nodes, has atleast a slash 27 bit mask
 - There are tools available on the internet to help you calculate and create IPv4 subnet CIDR blocks
+- VPN Connections
+  - when you connect your VPCs to a common on-premises network, use nonoverlapping CIDR blocks for your networks.
+  - client VPNS
+    - assign a CIDR block that contains twice the number of required IP addresses to support the availability model

 ### anti patterns